When the Past Shows Up in the Body

 Neuroscience shows that trauma reshapes how the brain and body interact.

-The nervous system stays hypervigilant — producing cortisol and adrenaline even at rest.
+The nervous system may stay hypervigilant — producing stress-related chemicals such as cortisol and adrenaline even when the immediate threat is gone.

 As Dr. Bessel van der Kolk famously wrote, “The body keeps the score.”